Welcome to the Northern Midlands Council - Councillor Induction Program.

 Every Councillor is allocated a designated seat around the table; your place will have a name plaque to indicate where you need to sit.

 Am I provided with a computer to perform the role of Councillor?

-Councillors are provided with an allowance for technology to purchase equipment in order to effectively perform the role of Councillor, an iPad is required to be purchased from this allowance.
+Councillors are provided with an allowance for technology to purchase equipment in order to effectively perform the role of Councillor, a laptop locked for corporate business systems (with internet access if required) is provided.

 If I am having ‘technology’ issues with my iPad who do I contact for help?

 Council has an IT Officer who can be contacted on 6397 7303 for training and support.